DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2022-11-01-when-everythings-gone-wrong.md

 ---
 title: When everything’s gone wrong
-description: A look at our ‘maintenance page’ - a page to be used when the service is offline
+description: A look at our ‘maintenance page’, to be used when the service is offline
 date: 2022-11-01
 related:
   items: